This student activist wants to 'make campus great again'

 During the 2000 presidential race between George W. Bush and Al Gore, Cooley's father helped count votes in Broward County.
 When he returned home that night after Cooley was asleep, her father posted notes on her door with updates as votes were counted throughout the night.

-Driving through town, she pointed out the Fort Lauderdale Baptist church she has attended since she was a child, and where she still plays guitar during Sunday worship each week.
+Driving through town, she pointed out the Baptist church in Pompano she has attended since she was a child, and where she still plays guitar during Sunday worship each week.
 Cooley said that when she first enrolled as a freshman at Furman, South Carolina's oldest private school founded by Southern Baptists, she had hoped to find like-minded conservatives.
 But by the time she arrived, it had been more than 20 years since the school had ended its affiliation with the South Carolina Baptist Convention, and she found herself in the minority.

 She joined student government and the campus conservative group.
 She said she stood up to "the liberal administration," urging them to bring in speakers like Ann Coulter and a British creationist.
 She only succeeded in bringing in Coulter, though her efforts in both cases made local headlines.
 She found the spotlight again when she protested the Rev. Jesse Jackson's appearance at the school and accused administrators of taking her protest fliers, a charge the school denied.